 While The Dog’s “gear” expenses seem a little high to me for the past four months, they’re also likely not out of the range of normal if I had been tracking the past year of my spending at pet stores.
-By taking the past four months and multiplying it by three, I got an average annual gear total of $629.60.
+By taking the numbers into consideration, I got an average annual gear total of $629.60.

 That brings in my monthly total on dog gear at $52.74.

 The only expense I can find in my monthly spending spreadsheets that isn’t accounted for in the categories I’ve already mentioned is dog sitting.

 There has only been one night where I’ve left The Dog with a friend overnight, and as a token of appreciation, The Boyfriend and I took out some money to cover pizza, beer and a small cash gift for our friend who watched The Dog.